 The purpose of these posts is to provide readers with insight into what writers are working on at the moment.
-I’m in the middle of my second novel and welcome the opportunity to share some insights about the character who is keeping me up at nights.
+When I wrote this post, I was in the middle of my second novel and welcomed the opportunity to share some insights about the character who is keeping me up at nights.

 What is the name of your character?